lguirula/DreamTech/README.md

         ```

 4. **Run the program.**
-    1. For the experiment:
+    1. For the experiments:

         ```bash
-        python .\main.py
+        python .\menuBotones.py
         ```

     2. For PyQT5Designer: